Living with Cerebral Palsy

 Live-in Care Plan for Cerebral Palsy

 Whether you’re living with this illness yourself or caring for a loved one, coping with Cerebral Palsy can be hard.
-Our live-in carers are highly trained to provide physical assistance to those living with Cerebral Palsy.
-At IP Homecare, our care staff are able to assist with tasks such as cooking, cleaning, washing and all aspects of self-care.
+Your live-in carers can be highly trained to provide physical assistance to those living with Cerebral Palsy.
+Your care staff are able to assist with tasks such as cooking, cleaning, washing and all aspects of self-care.
 They are on hand to carry out the weekly shop, pick up any necessary medication, and even attend hospital appointments or social events with their customer.

 Customers feel more comfortable, confident and secure when there’s an extra pair of hands around the home.
-Our warm, compassionate staff also provide constant companionship, which quickly quells any feelings of isolation.
-We’ve found that most of our live in carers develop close relationships with the people they work with, which is great for the emotional wellbeing of the customer (and it makes our carers feel great about their role, too!).
+Your warm, compassionate carer can also provide constant companionship, which quickly quells any feelings of isolation.
+We’ve found that most live in carers develop close relationships with the people they work with, which is great for the emotional wellbeing of the customer (and it makes your carers feel great about their role, too!).

-When you choose to work with Independent People Homecare, we’ll put together a detailed care plan for Cerebral Palsy tailored to meet your specific needs.
-We’ll look at living arrangements, existing support networks, and work closely with any other health professionals, including GPs, physiotherapists, hospital workers and speech therapists.
+When you choose to work alongside us, we’ll support you to complete your carer profile for your specific needs; living arrangements, existing support networks, and work closely with any other health professionals, including GPs, physiotherapists, hospital workers and speech therapists.
 After all, it’s vital that everyone is united in working towards delivering the best possible care.